sfeister/twang/documentation/Hardware.md

 ##### Parts needed:

-* One momentary pushbutton to act as a power button

-* Additional momentary pushbuttons to act as chord buttons (if desired)
+* Arcade-style momentary pushbuttons to act as chord buttons (if desired)

 ##### Instructions:

-If you are going to be panel-mounting your power button and/or chord buttons, go ahead and mount them now!
+If you are going to be panel-mounting your chord buttons, go ahead and mount them now!
 However, you don't need to connect these into a circuit yet.

 ## Assemble your light catchers